Echelon Stride Review

 Meet the Echelon Stride—the brand’s first entry into the treadmill space, and one that leverages the same qualities and values as the brand’s line of indoor cycles, rowing machines, and video workout mirrors.
 Looking at this unit, there’s a lot to consider.

-On one hand, its clever folding design is much more compact than most other treadmills on the market right now, giving it an upper hand for folks in smaller spaces.
-On the other hand, Smaller rollers, a less powerful motor, lack of built-in touchscreen, and and a smaller running track compared to competitors like the NordicTrack Commercial 1750 mean that this unit makes some serious compromises as a trade for its portability and stowing capability.
+On one hand, its clever folding design is much more compact than most other treadmills on the market right now, an advantage for folks in smaller spaces.
+On the other hand, smaller rollers, a less powerful motor, lack of built-in touchscreen, and and a smaller running track compared to competitors like the NordicTrack Commercial 1750 mean this unit makes compromises as a trade for its portability and stowing capability.